 The Journey Ends with a Marketing Feedback Loop

 Since the dawn of our species, humans have been thriving on feedback.
 In fact, all biological systems operate on a mechanism of inputs and outputs called a feedback loop.

 “Positive feedback loops enhance or amplify changes; this tends to move a system away from its equilibrium state and make it more unstable.
 Negative feedbacks tend to dampen or buffer changes; this tends to hold a system to some equilibrium state, making it more stable,” explains the Science Education Resource Center at Carleton College.

 Feedback loops can also be incorporated in product development and marketing, allowing companies to continuously optimize their products after the launch by gathering and analyzing user feedback.
 For marketing feedback loops to work, companies must actively ask customers to leave feedback because that’s the only way how to get enough data.

 As revealed by research from Apptentive, most brands hear from less than 1 percent of their customers.
 However, the number jumps to 70 percent when companies actively seek out customer feedback.
 Every post-launch marketing plan should include strategies on how to keep the target audience engaged and how to capture feedback to adjust and optimize product roadmap.

-Once marketing feedback loops are in place, informed decisions can be made to better satisfy customers’ needs and create closer relationships with them.
+Once marketing feedback loops are in place, informed decisions can be made to better satisfy customers’ needs and create closer

 It takes a lot of work to develop a successful product, but all the hard work can go to waste if the company behind it doesn’t know how to market a new product.
 Companies that have a marketing team on board from the very beginning and throughout the entire lifecycle of a product (regardless of whether it is a website, app, or something else entirely) have a much greater chance of achieving their goals and emerging as market leaders.